 GOTO somewhere

 We've already encountered this one.
-Basically it sends command of a program to somewhere else within the program, or back to the same line as in the example on the previous page in line 20.
+Basically it sends command of a program to somewhere else within the program, or back to the same line.

 The syntax used is GOTO xxx, where xxx is an existing line number.